This is a guest post by Cori – a freelance illustrator and designer and full-time student of the world.

 Minimalism does not lend itself to only small amounts of physical possessions, but also to mindful, deliberate living.
-However, due the effects of the status quo, many of us are unable to consistently live in a mindful fashion.
+However, due to the effects of the status quo, many of us are unable to live mindfully consistently.
 Higher education is just one example of this phenomenon.
-Many of us think of college as just a natural step in the process of life and do not stop to realize that it is simply another well-marketed product.
+Many of us think of college as just a natural step in the process of life and do not stop to realise that it is merely another well-marketed product.

 While higher education is not toxic to all people, it can be poisoning to some.
 In the same way that we must be mindful of what we eat, we also must be mindful of how we learn.
 Education, after all, is something which you consume.
 In the end, being a dropout (as long as you’re the right kind of dropout) is actually a viable option.

 What does it take to achieve the ultimate grade?
 Too much.
 According to a recent study implemented in the Fall of 2016 by the American College Health Association – National College Health Assessment (ACHA-NCHA IIc), stress is the leading cause of negative impact on academic performance.
 Anxiety follows in second place and depression places in fourth.

 According to the study’s findings, 50.9% of students felt things were hopeless; 86.0% felt overwhelmed by all they had to do; 60.6% felt lonely; 38.2% reported feeling so depressed that it was difficult to function; 60.8% felt overwhelming anxiety; and 48.4% of students described academics as being traumatic.